-Data journalist, illustrator, and writer Mona Chalabi presents a large-scale, site-specific exhibition on CAM’s Project Wall.
-Chalabi’s work is informed by statistics gathered on politics, human rights, demographics, covid infections, climate change, and many other topics—finding truth in numbers through her journalism, and making that truth easier to digest through her illustrations.
+Data journalist, illustrator, and writer Mona Chalabi presents a large-scale exhibition on CAM’s Project Wall.
+Mona’s work is informed by statistics gathered on politics, human rights, demographics, Covid infections, climate change, and many other topics—finding truth in numbers through her journalism, and making that truth easier to digest through her illustrations.
 As the artist puts it, “My job is to take a story and to zoom out and provide context for readers.
 And the thing that excites me about data is the scale of it.
 Data gives you a new frame of understanding.”
-For her exhibition at CAM, Chalabi focuses on endangered species of plants and animals, some of which are so close to extinction that every remaining member can fit on a New York subway car (if they squeeze).
+For her exhibition at CAM, Mona focuses on endangered species of plants and animals, some of which are so close to extinction that every remaining member can fit on a New York subway car (if they squeeze).

-Mona Chalabi: Squeeze is organized for the Contemporary Art Museum St. Louis by Misa Jeffereis, Assistant Curator.
+Mona Chalabi: Squeeze is organized for the Contemporary Art Museum St. Louis by Misa Jeffereis, Associate Curator.